-How you train your dog in the first several months can make all the difference in your dog’s demeanor and behavior for the rest of their life.
+How you train your dog in the first several months can make all the difference in your dog’s demeanor and behavior for the rest of its life.
 The same goes for puppy socialization.

 No pressure, right?

 It may sound intimidating, but really, by doing your homework and instilling good habits in your dog early on, you’ll make life a whole lot easier.

 This time is also a great opportunity to bond with your dog and create a loving, connected relationship.